aaronsaray/madmimi-api-php/docs/members/update-email.md

 # Update Member Email

-Updates a member's email (this is necessary and separate from the update option because the key is the email for each user)
+Updates a member's email (this is necessary and separate from the update option because the key is the email for each user).

+*Please note* You must contact MadMimi to enable the advanced API on your account.

 ## Update Member Email Options